The Boyhood Deeds of Fionn: Plot

-Another episode recounts how Fionn gained the ability to gain wisdom whenever he applied his thumb to his tooth.
-He developed this ability after inadvertently tasting the salmon which would grant universal knowledge to whoever consumed it.
-The salmon, which dwelled in the pool of Fés, was coveted seven years by Finn's mentor, the poet Finn Éces.
-Finn cooked the salmon, obeying his mentor's instruction not to partake any of the salmon before serving it to him, but burnt his thumb while cooking and sucked it, thereby receiving its gift of wisdom.
+Another episode recounts how Fionn gained the ability to discover any knowledge he wanted by simply placing his thumb in his mouth.
+He developed this ability after inadvertently tasting the Salmon of Knowledge, a fish prophecied to give the first person to eat it all the wisdom in the world.
+The salmon, which dwelled in the River Boyne, was caught by Fionn's mentor, the poet Finn Éces.
+Who had lived on the Boyne for seven years.
+Fionn was given the salmon to cook, and was told not to partake in any of the salmon before serving it to him.
+But Fionn burnt his thumb while cooking and sucked it, thereby receiving its gift of wisdom.

-Though it is not stated explicitly, it is inferred that this was a Salmon of Wisdom that probably ate the hazelnuts at the Well of Segais.